Antiviral Agents

-Antiviral agents are medications used to treat viral infections by inhibiting viral replication or by modulating the host's immune response.
+Antiviral agents are medications used to treat viral infections by either inhibiting viral replication or modulating the host’s immune response.

-They can be classified based on their target viruses or their mode of action.
+These agents can be classified based on their target viruses or mode of action.

 Rimantadine Hydrochloride